TerrifyingBridge/PlanetarySystemsProject/Chapter 1 Two Body Problem/1.7 Mutlipole Expansion of a Potential/Description.md

 <img src="assets/gui_final.png", alt="gui final">
 </p>

 On one final note.
 As mentioned before, I did end up including the plots for the odd-degreed multi-poles, even though their constants take them to be 0 for many astronomical bodies.
 One reason I did this is because there are some astronomical bodies that aren't symmetric about the equatorial plane, even if they aren't as relevant.
 The biggest reason I did so was because I just wanted to see what they looked like.
-I mainly wanted to point out that while these functions techncially exist, for many celestial bodies they are 0.
+I mainly wanted to point out that while these functions technically exist, for many celestial bodies they are 0.

 ## Reflecting Thoughts
 ### Section Thoughts
-This section was really rough, but was a very interestin read.
-The book mentions that the contents are for "graduate students and advanced undergrads" but I can confindently say I have never used Legendre polynomials or Spherical harmonics during my undergraduate career.
+This section was really rough, but was a very interesting read.
+The book mentions that the contents are for "graduate students and advanced undergrads" but I can confidently say I have never used Legendre polynomials or Spherical harmonics during my undergraduate career.
 This isn't to say I couldn't figure it out, it just required a bunch of extra reading and trying to figure out what these concepts even are.
 Oddly enough, the appendix in the back of the book was more helpful in understanding these concepts then looking them up on the internet.
-The internet was primarily focused on more math based definitions or electromagnitism.
+The internet was primarily focused on more math based definitions or electromagnetism.
 That being said, I did spend a while just trying to understand what the background was for this section.

 The content itself was also pretty interesting, if hard to follow.
 Many equations tended to blow up in size and complexity, and had a lot of terms being shuffled around.
 I was mainly happy I was able to follow it as well as I did.
 That being said, there are some short comings to my knowledge about this section.
 We're reaching the point where trying to understand the background material to a decent extent is going to take a while.
 For example, I could focus an entire project just on Spherical harmonics or Legendre polynomials alone.
 However, I do not have the time to focus on these concepts too heavily.
 Because of this, I am trying to focus just on where they come from, and how they're defined.
 While I might not understand exactly how they are derived, that will have to be okay for now (especially since the appendix doesn't focus too heavily on it either).
 While I wish I could just learn everything, unfortunately there is a limit into how much I can while also trying to stay on topic.
 Overall, I liked this section a lot, even if it wasn't the most groundbreaking topic (although who knows? maybe it will become that later in the book).

+### Self Imposed Exercise Thoughts
+This exercise was probably the most challenging one I put myself through so far.
+I had the thought to try and figure it out near the start after I finished reading the section.
+I thought if I could give my own density functions, I could easily solve for estimated quadrupole moments.
+I think I liked this exercise a lot because it was both insightful and my own challenge rather than some random one given to me.
+It also felt a bit more real than proving various identities or what have you.
+The idea also evolved over time, but mostly just got smaller.
+My original plan was to find the quadrupole moments for different density functions, which I suppose I did.
+However, my original function count was going to be around 5 instead of 2.
+I also wanted to add in an estimate for the Earth, but left it out for time reasons.

+By far the most difficult part about this problem was the integration itself.
+I have never seen integrals like this before and had to do a lot of research to get through it.
+Doing a trig substitution to reduce the integral down to a power of cosine to then use power reduction was something I most definitely would not have thought of by myself.
+If anything, I think it is a bit convenient that the integrals I did do were even possible, as some of them that I tried just flat out gave no solutions when I checked them on Wolfram alpha.

+Estimating the Sun's density distribution and subsequent quadrupole moment was a fun extra part too.
+This was the first exercise I did where I used code to help me work on the exercise itself.
+Scraping the data, and fitting them to a few curves was a fun task, and a good refresher for those types of projects.
+With regards to the quadrupole moment, I truly have no idea where the negative sign comes in when I calculated the quadrupole moment.
+I figured that I did something wrong, but I truly have no idea what.
+I know that my bounds for $r$ are correct, and the set up for the integral is correct too.
+My only other guess is that my density equation does some wonky things when $c < r  < a$ as the density should be 0 for some points and non-zero for others depending on the azimuth angle.
+I am not sure if this is the problem, but if it isn't, then it has to be one of the other ones I listed in the exercise itself.

 ### Project Thoughts
 There were many different iterations for this project's main goal.
 My original goal was to showcase the different quadrupole moments for each of the planets in the solar system (and maybe even the Sun too), but this ended up going nowhere.
 When I actually plotted the different quadrupole plots for the different planets, I noticed they were all the same except for the magnitude of the plots themselves.
 However, since the graphs were coloring the plots based on the maximum and minimum values, this change in magnitude didn't actually show up as anything on the plots.
 Visually, they were literally all the same.